Santa Clara County Parks and Recreation Department

 Santa Clara County Parks and Recreation Department, sometimes referred to as Santa Clara County Parks Department or Santa Clara County Parks, is a government department in Santa Clara County, California.
-The department manages 29 parks with a total area over 55,000 acre.
+The department manages 28 parks with a total area over 55,000 acre.

 History

-Santa Clara County's first parkland was purchased in 1924, a 400 acre parcel near Cupertino which eventually became Stevens Creek County Park.
+Santa Clara County's first parkland was purchased in on January 24, 1924 from Joseph M. Mac Donough and Bessie P. MacDonough, a 400 acre parcel near Cupertino which eventually became Stevens Creek County Park.
 Mount Madonna park was acquired in 1927.
 The Parks and Recreation Department was founded in 1956.
 A major expansion with numerous additional parks became possible in the 1970s with the availability of state funds and voter-approved tax setasides.
 A Master Plan was adopted in 1972 which called for major regional parks throughout the area as well as recreational corridors along creeks.
 In 1995 the county adopted a Master Plan for trails emphasizing connections between park trails and trails of other agencies.

 A separate agency, established in 1993, is the Santa Clara Valley Open Space Authority (SCCOSA).
 While the jurisdiction of the SCCOSA lies entirely in Santa Clara County, it is not directly a part of county government.